Accession day: Belgium

-In Belgium there are local celebrations of the reigning monarch's accession, but the anniversary of the accession of the first king of modern Belgium, Leopold I, on 21 July 1831, is celebrated as a full national holiday, known as "Belgian National Day".
+In Belgium there are local celebrations of the reigning monarch's accession, but the anniversary of the accession of the first king of modern Belgium, Leopold I, on 21 July 1831, is celebrated as a full national holiday, known as the Belgian National Day.

 Indian subcontinent

 Accession Day in India's Jammu and Kashmir commemorates the day in 1947 when the area joined the Dominion of India.

-Accession Day is a state holiday in India's northernmost state, Jammu and Kashmir, commemorating 26 October 1947, when Maharaja Hari Singh signed off the Instrument of Accession, in which Jammu and Kashmir joined the Dominion of India.
+It is a state holiday commemorating 26 October 1947, when Maharaja Hari Singh signed off the Instrument of Accession, in which Jammu and Kashmir joined the Dominion of India.
 This was part of the series of events in 1947 by which rule the British Raj was converted into the two new independent Dominions of India and Pakistan, the latter having two territories separated by the whole of northern India.
 As a Hindu ruler of a state with both Hindu and Muslim subjects, the Maharaja's decision was crucial.

 Festivities of the day include holding rallies, lighting firecrackers, singing India's national anthem, and raising the flag of India.

 Morocco

-The accession of the Moroccan monarch is currently celebrated on 30 July, as that was the date when King Mohammed VI was enthroned, following the death of his father Hassan II on 23 July 1999.
-The date is marked with several official and civilian celebrations, in particular including a televised address given by Mohammed VI.
+The present accession day of the Moroccan monarch is on 30 July, the date in 1999 when King Mohammed VI was enthroned following the death of his father.
+The day is marked by several official and civilian celebrations, including a televised speech from the king.